Skarsnik/gptrixie/README.md

 A tool to generate NativeCall code from C headers

-You will need gccxml and gcc/g++ 4.9
+You will need gccxml and gcc/g++ 4.9 or castxml (it's based on clang/llvm) By default GPTrixie use GCCXML.
-Beware some distributions provide gccxml as castxml and it's bad (does not want to take c99 headers), you will need to change the code to use gccxml.real or make sure the gccxml executable is gccxml
+Beware some distributions provide gccxml as castxml and it's bad, you will need to change the code to use gccxml.real or make sure the gccxml executable is gccxml if you want to use gccxml.
+To use castxml you will need to use the --castxml option and give it the standard option castxml need to use (it's the --std option of castxml, c99 or c11 should work fine on recent version)

 # Usage